Welcome to today's edition of the Rush 24-7 podcast.

 She was interviewing Obama.

-Let's grab what was the first sound bite.
+Let's grab what was the first soundbite.

-Well, that was number um number number nine.
+That was number nine.

 Let's listen to this again just to make sure that we get this right.

-He showed us a very long list of items that he has to be well versed on every single day.
+He showed us a very long list of items that he has to be well-versed on every single day.

 So then he knows what he's going to be answering.

-And sometimes those correspondents and reporters also have those answers printed in front of them because of course it helps when they're producing their reports for later on.
+And sometimes those correspondents and reporters also have those answers printed in front of them because, of course, it helps when they're producing their reports for later on.

 So that was very interesting.

-She's talking about the White House press corps.
+She's talking about the White House Press Corps.

 She's talking about guys like Ed Henry.